Clemson's Dabo Swinney defends racial slur incident, explains 'Football Matters' shirt

 Clemson football coach Dabo Swinney on Monday defended and addressed recent incidents involving the program this past week that painted it in a negative light.

-He released a nearly 14-minute video on the team's website in an effort to discuss those criticisms ranging from him appearing to wear controversial shirt amid nationwide protests and an assistant coach directing a racial slur toward a player three years ago.
+He recorded a nearly 14-minute video posted to the team's website in an effort to discuss those criticisms ranging from him appearing to wear a controversial shirt amid nationwide protests to an assistant coach directing a racial slur toward a player three years ago.

 Swinney addressed a picture that surfaced on social media which appeared to show him wearing a “Football Matters” shirt amid protests across the U.S. against racial injustice and police brutality.
 He said it was given to all coaches a couple of years ago by the National Football Federation and "that’s been their promotional thing [since 2014]."